charan156/gat/README.md

 -	Interacted with the API using Angular and designed the UI using Bootstrap CSS

-# Flask-Server
+# Express-Server

 scrap.py will scrap metadata required and upload them into the mongo database

-searchapi.py is the flask web-service to handle url requests
+express-node web-service will handle url requests

-Run `searchapi.py` for a dev server.
+Run `npm run server` for a dev server.
 Navigate to `http://localhost:5000/`

 # Angular